Teaching

 4.91/5

-Other colleges and universities
+Teaching at other colleges and universities

-I've been fortunate to teach various courses and workshops about experiments and measurement to a range of students across universities and levels.
+I've been fortunate to teach various courses and workshops about experiments and measurement to students across universities and levels.
 For example, at the graduate student level, I’ve taught multiple workshops on experiments at Waseda University.
 I’ve also co-taught two classes on Computational Text Analysis for Legal Practice at the University of Virginia School of Law with Kevin Cope.

 📝